 He created the technique that allows winemakers to produce a successful white wine from red grapes.
 This, say winemakers, was a major step toward the development of modern champagne.

-At our event The Bubbles Festival, which we held a couple of times in Melbourne last year (dates for 2020 now released), I was surprised to discover that there were many people who did not realise that red grapes were used in making champagne.
+At our event The Bubbles Festival, I am always surprised to discover that there are many people who do not realise that red grapes are used in making champagne.
 Although we hear the names of the grapes in the blends, it doesn’t always register, and our eyes deceive us when we are surely drinking a white wine!

 For champagne only certain grapes can be used, there are seven grapes on the list, however there are three that are most commonly used, which are Chardonnay, Pinot Noir, and Pinot Meunier.
 Only one of the three is actually a white grape.

 (See the full list of champagne grapes here: FAQ)

 There is only Cru ratings for Pinot Noir and Chardonnay and they are considered the King and Queen of a champagne blend, the Pinot Meunier is used more for balance and it also helps the wine mature with less age.
 I have however noticed a movement in champagne recently championing the Meunier grape (as well as some of the other grapes on the list) and I have tasted a few champagnes and also a still wine made from 100% Pinot Meunier.

 Blending is led by the winemaker but it is rarely the work of a single person, usually reflecting the combined talents of a team of professionals or family members.
 It does however rely on the sensory experience and memory of each individual team member.

 When I met Laurent Fresnet, who is the chief winemaker at Champagne Henriot and has won the prestigious award of Sparkling Winemaker of the Year more than once, he told me that blending starts in the vineyard with the fruit.
 “I stand in the vineyard, tasting and smelling the fruit, this is where the blend starts”.